Caller ID: Calling-line identification

 In some countries, the terms caller display, calling line identification presentation (CLIP), call capture, or just calling line identity are used; call display is the predominant marketing name used in Canada (although some customers still refer to it colloquially as "caller ID").
 The concept of calling number identification as a service for POTS subscribers originated from automatic number identification (ANI) as a part of toll free number service in the United States.

-However, caller ID and ANI are not equivalent services.
+Caller ID and ANI are different and distinct services.
 ANI was originally a service in a non-electronic central office that identified the telephone number of the line from which a call was originated.
-Previous to this, the calling number could not be identified electronically.
 In addition to the caller's telephone number, caller ID may also transmit the subscriber's name, when available.
 The name can be passed on by the originating central office, or it is obtained from a line information database by the terminating switch.
 If no name is available, the city, State, Province, or other designation may be sent.
 Some of these databases may be shared among several companies, each paying every time a name is "extracted".
-It is for this reason that mobile phone callers appear as "WIRELESS CALLER", or the location where the phone number is registered.
+It is for this reason that mobile telephone callers may appear as "WIRELESS CALLER", or the central office location of the number.

-The displayed caller ID also depends on the equipment originating the call.